 And that’s why every day inside the chat you’ll be able to share trade ideas all-day, discuss the markets, or just have some friendly conversations with the other members in the community.

-That engagement and interaction and members learning from one another, is one of the most valuable parts of community.
+That engagement and interaction and members learning from one another are the most valuable parts of community.

 Many of my members agree – here’s what one recently had to say:

-“We get WAY more live time than the schedule… the education and community are WAY more valuable than the cost of this service.
-Nola R.”
+“We get WAY more live time than the schedule… the education and community are WAY more valuable than the cost of this service.” – Nola R.

-And while I can’t offer personalized financial advice, you will get all your questions answered…
+And while I can’t offer personalized financial advice, you will get all your market questions answered…

 From the very basic to the most advanced…